 Conventionally grown plants are often already loaded with pesticides and chemical fertilisers, or may be genetically modified – exactly the types of things you’re trying to avoid.

 See our suggestions for organic nurseries and online suppliers (above, right).
 Also look out for ‘organic’ labels at your local garden centre.

-As with all gardening, use the right plants in the right place.
+As with all gardening, use the right plants in the right place when organic gardening.
 Select strong, healthy plants that suit your conditions, and look for naturally disease-resistant varieties.

 It’s well worth doing some research so you have a clear understanding of the kind of care each crop needs.

 See our top picks of organic fruit and vegetable options below.

-Now you’ve sited your garden, enriched the soil and selected your crops, it’s time to start planting and looking after your garden.
+Now you’ve sited your organic garden, enriched the soil and selected your crops, it’s time to start planting and looking after your garden.

 Pay attention to what your plants need, including watering the roots not the foliage.

 Regularly inspect the plants and stay vigilant so you catch pest and disease problems right away.

-At the heart of organic growing is to keep your growing area in good health, rather than just pest- and disease-free.
+At the heart of organic gardening is to keep your growing area in good health, rather than just pest- and disease-free.
 A diverse and vigorous growing system, good hygiene, and close observation all help prevent problems.

 You can suppress and control weeds naturally with a layer of bark mulch, composted straw or leaf mould, and removing any that pop up.